DanielTsiang/CS50ai/project4/shopping/README.md

 ### Description
-An AI that predicts whether online shopping customers will complete a purchase, by using a tuned nearest-neighbor classifier on a scaled dataset.
+An AI that predicts whether online shopping customers will complete a purchase, by using a tuned nearest-neighbor classifier on a scaled data set.

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/74436899/146847921-a4ce2602-363a-4c06-8d4f-0dc4b2e8a0d5.png">